Academic promotion tips (1) - Understand the process

 Second, create a real sense of excitement about what is "on offer" by showing you are not just "ticking the boxes" of the template, but providing a unique contribution.
 This is what the last post in this series - Craft your career narrative - is all about.

 However, before diving into this, have a look at the second post in this series.
-It explains how you can use all that you have learned from submitting your work to journals can help you get a head-start for your promotion application.
+It explains how you can use all that you have learned from submitting your work to journals to get a head-start for your promotion application.

 Academic promotion series